 Concentrators also take courses that provide grounding in the theoretical approaches to social phenomena that are foundational to social research.
 Graduates develop an understanding of the concepts and processes that underlie the issues studied by sociologists and the analytic techniques that allow sociologists to understand social relations and individual behavior.

-Through this concentration, students develop the analytical skills that prepare them for a wide ranger of lives after graduation, including conventional careers such as program administration and evaluation in government and civil society.
+Through this concentration, students develop the analytical skills that prepare them for a wide range of careers after graduation, including program administration and evaluation in government and civil society.
 Our graduates also continue their formal education in a variety of post-graduate areas, including health sciences, statistics, and sociology.

 The Sc.B concentration in Social Analysis and Research consists of a total of 12-13 courses, including a capstone project.